AI Smart Glasses Fuel Exam Cheating in China as Students Rent Devices for $6 a Day

 1

 .
-In the U.S., institutions including courts and standardized test overseers like the College Board have banned smart glasses, yet enforcement continues to be a tall order
+In the U.S., institutions including courts and the College Board have banned smart glasses, but enforcement remains difficult as screeners need to know exactly what to look for

 1